corbinabeebe/recipes/high-protein/chicken/honey-chilli-lime.md

 Lime Juice (1 lime)

+Steamed white or brown rice - 140g (I normally cook 2-3 cups of rice and then weigh out the items)

+Avocado slices (half - full per plate)

 🧑‍🍳 Step-by-Step Instructions
 Season the Chicken: Slice your chicken into cubes.
 In a bowl, add the cubed chicken, fresh garlic, chili lime seasoning mix, a squeeze of honey, lime juice, and fresh coriander.
 Mix well until the chicken is thoroughly coated and the color changes.